BolarityNetwork/Synapse/README.md

 # Synapse
-The Synapse of the Bolarity Network, the foundation of chain abstraction, responsible for the account interaction, message record, and execution
+The Synapse of the Bolarity Network serves as the foundation of chain abstraction, responsible for account interaction, message recording, and execution.

 # Quick Start

-You need to install hardhat (used to compile and deploy solidity contracts) and anchor (used to compile and deploy solana programs)
+To get started, you will need to install both Hardhat (for compiling and deploying Solidity contracts) and Anchor (for compiling and deploying Solana programs).
+Follow the instructions below to set up your environment and deploy contracts.

 ## Build&Test&Deploy

-for solidity
+**For Solidity:**

 ```
 npx hardhat compile